stephiescastle/comprecon-syllabus/arduino/README.md

 Purpose: Introduce using number ranges as a conditional

-## Lesson 6: Using conditionals: Modes using switches
+## Lesson 6: Using conditionals: Switch between modes

 ![external led with potentiometer and switch](http://stephiescastle.com/teaching/computation-reconsidered/external-led-pot-toggle_bb.svg?v=4)